Canora, Saskatchewan: Protective services

 Canora is protected by the Canora-Sturgis RCMP detachment.
 The detachment has 8 members, between Canora and Sturgis.

-Canora and area is served by a full-time Ambulance service – consisting of 3 PCP's, 3 ICP's, and two ACP's.
+Canora and area is served by a full-time Ambulance service — consisting of 3 PCP's, 3 ICP's, and two ACP's.

 Canora's fire protection is provided by 21 professionally trained and certified paid-per-call staff.
 Along with fire protection they also provide rescue services such as vehicle extrication.
 Their services are also utilised in surrounding Rural Municipalities.

 Transportation

-Canora is located at the junction of east-west Saskatchewan Highway 5 and north-south Saskatchewan Highway 9.
+Canora is located at the junction of the east–west Highway 5 and the north–south Highway 9.
 The town also serves as a hub for two freight lines of the Canadian National Railway.
 The downtown Canora railway station is served by Via Rail passenger service as a stop on the Winnipeg–Churchill train.